Daily calendar

 Read solar terms guide

-Each term can have a short note: prevailing element, better activities, caution themes, and what kinds of users may feel it most intensely.
+Each term can hold a short note: prevailing element, better activities, caution themes, and how the season may feel in daily life.

 • Daily: element focus, good-for / avoid, timing tone